flowerinthenight/spindle/README.md

 * [lockgate](https://github.com/werf/lockgate) - Go
 * [kettle](https://github.com/flowerinthenight/kettle) - Go

+## Use cases
+One use case for this library is leader election.
+If you want one host/node/pod to be the leader within a cluster/group, you can achieve that with this library.
+When the leader fails, it will fail over to another host/node/pod within a specific timeout.

 ## Usage
 At the moment, the table needs to be created beforehand using the following DDL (`locktable` is just an example):
 ```SQL